 Patagonia has mastered the art of creating portable garments and the Airshed is no exception.
 In the early days of the Houdini, one needed three thumbs to stuff the jacket into its microscopic stuff pouch; now with the Airshed, the pouch is truly the perfect size.

 It packs down to a small size but not so small that it's a chore to cram it into the pocket.
 The only notable issue is the aforementioned frustration with putting this thing on and taking it off!

 The color choices of the Airshed are all quite dark; this coupled with the minimal reflective badging helped earn a barely passing grade for visibility.
 The extremely bright reflective material of the front and back Patagonia badges helped salvage some visibility from the gloomy color scheme.

 The Airshed isn't a bad value.
 If breathability performance is a top priority in seeking out a running jacket, this is one of the best, making the $119.00 price tag worth it.
 If you're looking for something a bit more well-rounded, the same $119 can get you a lot of jacket.
-Check out the Outdoor Research Tantrum II as the all-arounder.

 The Patagonia Airshed is highly breathable, comfortable, and portable.
 It struggles to shed precipitation, and when the wind gets strong, it can howl through.
 The breathability alone is a reason to get this jacket as many other running jackets struggle to offer a satisfactory level of breathability or venting.